 To recap, look for a vendor that can guarantee:

-You buy crawfish by the pound, rather than by the number of crawfish.
-One person can usually eat 3 to 5 pounds of crawfish.
-Beginners tend to eat less while seasoned crawfish connoisseurs will devour more.
-Legend has it that an experienced Cajun can eat 7 to 10 pounds of mudbugs in a setting!
+You buy crawfish by the pound rather than by the number of crawfish.
+One person can usually eat 3 to 5 pounds of crawfish, while seasoned crawfish connoisseurs will devour more.
+Legend has it that an experienced Cajun can eat 7 to 10 pounds of mudbugs in one sitting!

-To plan your crawfish order, add up the number of people coming to your party.
+To plan your crawfish order, add the number of people coming to your party.
 Multiply the number of guests by the number of pounds you plan to serve per person.
-Add a few extra pounds for good measure.
-For a party of 10 people, for example, you'll want anywhere from 40 to 60 pounds of crawfish.
+For example, for a party of 10 people, you'll want 40 to 60 pounds.

 Keep your crawfish alive until you're ready to cook them!
-Be ready to receive the delivery or pickup.
+Make sure you are ready for the crawfish delivery with the necessities:

-A note for handling crawfish: open the sack and make sure every crawdad you plan on cooking is alive.
-If there are any dead mudbugs, toss them out.
+A note for handling crawfish - if there are any dead mudbugs, toss them out.

 As soon as you get your crawfish home:

-As long as you replace the ice as needed, you can store crawfish on ice for several days without killing them – but the fresher, the better.
+You can store crawfish on ice for several days without killing them as long as you replace the ice as needed – but the fresher, the better.
 If you store them for more than two days, rotate the sack daily.